-Twitter Is Calling Out Trump's Afghanistan Speech For Not Talking About Afghanistan
+Tweets About Trump’s Afghanistan Plan Speech Are Calling Him Out For Not Actually Saying Anything About Afghanistan

 President Donald Trump gave a speech on Aug.
 21 to introduce his much-anticipated plan for American military involvement in Afghanistan, and it was… underwhelming.
 Despite hype from the White House portraying it as Trump's biggest foreign policy decision, the overall message was, “we're not changing much, and I'm not telling the details.”
 And the internet noticed: tweets about Trump's Afghanistan plan speech are calling him out for saying pretty much nothing.